python/devguide/documentation/style-guide.rst

 open source
    Follow the usual English rules for compound words.
 When used as an adjective, hyphenate: "open-source software".
-When used as a noun, don't use a hyphen: "open source is a collaboration model.."
+When used as a noun, don't use a hyphen: "open source is a collaboration model."

 POSIX
    The name assigned to a particular group of standards.
 This is always